AdaCore/uwrap/documentation/tutorial/tutorial.rst

 transformation are off the shelf.
 They can also serve as a base to develop custom ones.
 Description on the way these work go beyond the scope of the tutorial, and will be covered by the full UWrap documentation.

+Also note the use of ``normalize_ada_name`` when wrapping with w_DefiningName.
+This is a standard function that changes the style of an identifier to match the most common Ada rule, e.g. changing "anEntityName" to "An_Entity_Name".

 The first command reads: